PGCodehub/mediamake/apps/mediamake/components/editor/presets/engine/MAIN_DOC.md

 Presets are executed via `runPreset()` which:

-- Injects dependencies (helpers from stdlib, other presets)
+- Injects dependencies (helpers from stdlib, other presets from predefined/databse)
 - Executes the preset function with input data and props
 - Returns a `PresetOutput` containing composition data